semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### CURL

-If you don't have **curl** installed on your local machine (the machine with which you will query the cluster), I strongly recommend you to install it.
+If you don't have *CURL* installed on your local machine (the machine with which you will query the cluster), I strongly recommend you to install it.
+In deed, we will use
+*CURL* to make our calls to the REST API.

 ### Before Querying

 All the examples above are available in the Github repository I created for this article, under the JSON format.

-CURL gives you two ways of using the JSON data for your queries :
+*CURL* gives you two ways of using the JSON data for your queries :

-- The first one, by including it directly into your CURL call, using the `-d` parameter.
+- The first one, by including it directly into your *CURL* call, using the `-d` parameter.
-- The second one, by including data from the files I gave you in your CURL call, using the `--data-binary` parameter, indicating the path to the JSON file preceded with an @.
-(Example
-: `--data-binary @path/to/file.json`)
+- The second one, by including data from the files I gave you in your *CURL* call, using the `--data-binary` parameter, indicating the path to the JSON file preceded with an @.
+(Example : `--data-binary @path/to/file.json`)

 ### Understanding the REST API